The objective of the Friends is to preserve the fabric of Bardwell Church and the churchyard in as good a state of repair as possible.

 The main work on this project was carried out by contractors starting in October 2019 and finishing in February 2020.
 The Friends also assisted with some self-help parts of the project, notably the construction of the trench arch sewage disposal system.
 Further details are given in the illustrated document attached to this website.

-As always, repair and maintenance work on a large listed historic building such as Bardwell Church is always needed: the ‘big’ project carried out several high priority items, but other glazing, masonry, and monument repairs are also needed, and the Friends aim to rebuild funds to help with this work in due course.
+As always, repair and maintenance work on a large listed historic building such as Bardwell Church is always needed: the ‘big’ project carried out several high priority items, but other repairs are also always needed.

-Also over that weekend the annual village ‘Cars on the Green’ event will be held on the Sunday and Friends will be selling cash draw tickets beforehand, and over the weekend at the flower festival, and at the Cars on the Green event: Friends will take a share in the profits from the draw.
+On Sunday 28 May the annual village ‘Cars on the Green’ event will be held, and Friends will be selling cash draw tickets both in the weeks beforehand, and at the event: Friends' funds will benefit from a share in the profits from the draw.

-We are delighted that Bardwell resident Chris Ingham has kindly agreed to hold a jazz concert in the church on Saturday 1 October.
+We are delighted that Bardwell resident Chris Ingham has kindly agreed to hold another concert in the church on Saturday 14 October.
+This time the theme will be ‘A 1970s Songbook’.
 The event is being organised by the Friends and all profits will go to Friends funds.

 In addition to the main musical attraction we currently plan to have a cash bar, a raffle, and Chris's CDs will be on sale.

-Tickets can be purchased on the We Got Tickets website.
+Tickets will be available on the We Got Tickets website.

 Get in touch with Friends of Bardwell Church